side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 When it works, it really works!
 Far less likely to trigger mania in the bipolar or seizures in the epileptic than most antidepressants.
 Either is still possible, it’s just that the odds are higher (i.e. the events are less likely).
 In adults at least.
 With a low side effect profile for most people, this drug proves to be either ineffectual or just the greatest thing ever for someone.

-Tends to poop-out rapidly for some.
+Tends to poop-out rapidly for some people, especially if they increase their dosage (titrate) too fast.
 Approved only for ADD/ADHD so doctors won’t prescribe it or insurance plans won’t cover it for depression or bipolar.
 Doctors frequently screw up the titration.
 If you’re bipolar and you haven’t stabilized it can aggravate your cycling.
 (This doesn’t contradict the above.
 While Strattera (atomoxetine) is much less likely to trigger mania than an SSRI, it’s practically guaranteed to make bipolar cycling a lot worse if you start taking it while you’re cycling. it’s a fine distinction.)